1970 Watkins Glen 6 Hours: Pre-race

-John Wyer's team had not won a race since Spa and they came off a disastrous attempt at winning Le Mans; losing all three of their cars in 10 hours and the race to their sister team, Porsche Salzburg.
+John Wyer's team had not won a race since Spa and they came off a disastrous attempt at winning Le Mans; losing all three of their cars in 10 hours and the race to their sister teams, with Porsche Salzburg and Martini Racing on the podium.
 Mario Andretti returned to Ferrari to try to help the great marque repeat their triumph at Sebring less than 4 months previously.
 Ferrari were keen on doing this; a win here would be sufficient comeuppance for them after their humiliating Le Mans run; all four works cars had retired after 4 hours and 4 of 6 other privately entered 512's also retired.

-This particular race was one of 4 timed races on the calendar; the others being at Daytona, Sebring, and Le Mans.
-It was the only 6 hour race on the calendar in 1970.
+This particular race was one of four time-limited races on the 1970 calendar; the others being at Daytona, Sebring, and Le Mans.
+It was the only 6 hour race on the calendar in 1970, with the winner covering 1140km.
+There were five 1000km races, lasting over 4 to nearly 7 hours depending on track and weather, and the 1970 Targa Florio had 11 laps for 792 km in 6:35 hours.

-Qualifying once again went to a Porsche; the Jo Siffert/Brian Redman 917K managed to edge out the Andretti/Giunti Ferrari 512S and the Rodriguez/Kinnunen 917K by three tenths of a second.
+Qualifying once again went to a Porsche; the Gulf-Wyer Jo Siffert/Brian Redman 917K managed to edge out the Andretti/Giunti Ferrari 512S and the Rodriguez/Kinnunen 917K by three tenths of a second.

+A pair of blue and white-striped Porsche Salzburg 917K were entered as Porsche Audi Division, while Martini Racing showed another blue-green Hippie car design, this time on the #35 917K.

 This would be the last Watkins Glen 6 Hours race on the original circuit.
 The circuit was rebuilt for the next year; they used the short track (as the extension had not yet been finished) and the whole track in 1972.